FuturePortal/CIMonitor/docs/modules/marble-run.md

 ### Raspberry-pi

-You need to run either the `server` or `server-slave` on a raspberry pi.
+You need to run either the `server` or `module-client` on a raspberry pi.
 Configure this module for the application running on the raspberry-pi.

 ### pi-blaster